Research

 Lagrange multiplier$m$$1$yesnoyes

-I implemented all the (subvector) tests mentioned above and the (subvector) confidence sets obtained by test inversion in the open-source python sofware package ivmodels.
+I implemented all the (subvector) tests mentioned above and the (subvector) confidence sets obtained by test inversion in the open-source Python software package ivmodels.
 See also the docs.
 This also implements k-class estimators, such as the two-stage least-squares (TSLS), limited information maximum likelihood (LIML), and Fuller estimators, and auxiliary tests such as the J-statistic of overidentification and Anderson’s (1951) likelihood-ratio test of reduced rank.
-A summary containing estimates test statistics, p-values, and confidence sets can be generated with the k-class estimator’s summary method. ivmodels is available on conda-forge and pypi.
+A summary containing estimates, test statistics, p-values, and confidence sets can be generated with the k-class estimator’s summary method. ivmodels is available on conda-forge and pypi.

 See also the examples in the docs: